ankitrgadiya/blog/_posts/2016-04-25-gnome-asia-summit-2016-part-2.md

 ---
 layout: post
 title: GNOME Asia Summit 2016 Part II
+description: A brief description of Gnome.Asia summit 2016 and experiences of Ankit.
 ---

 Writing this a little late, as I stayed few more days in Delhi.